Fixed versus adjustable rate loans

 When you first take out a fixed-rate loan, the majority your payment is applied to interest.
 That reverses as the loan ages.

 Borrowers might choose a fixed-rate loan in order to lock in a low rate.
 People choose these types of loans because interest rates are low and they wish to lock in this lower rate.
 For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
 If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
 Call Yamini Patel at (832) 730-2000 to learn more.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-Generally, the interest on ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, interest rates on ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 Have questions about mortgage loans?
 Call us at (832) 730-2000.
 We answer questions about different types of loans every day.